 Note that contractors can also request rate increases when increased responsibilities are added to the project scope.
 Before agreeing to any responsibilities you should discuss and agree on your rate increase first.

 Tax Efficiency using a Limited Company

-A contractor wants to take home as much as possible, so opening a Limited Company is the most tax efficient option.
-At Fusion Accountants, our team of Expert Accountants will offer you tax advice on guide you on how to open and run a Limited Company as a Contractor to ensure that you maximise your earnings.
+A contractor wants to take home as much as possible, so opening a Limited Company is the most tax-efficient option.
+At Fusion Accountants, our team of Expert Accountants will offer you tax advice on the guide you on how to open and run a Limited Company as a Contractor to ensure that you maximise your earnings.